Course Maps (The half marathon course is USATF certified.)

 The course is along open roads.
 Jogging strollers (no walking) will be allowed.
 Headphones are strongly discouraged for safety reasons.
 Animals are not allowed on the course unless they are assisting visually impaired participants.

 There will be an awards ceremony to present awards to the top three in age groups as well as overall male and female of both races.
 Awards will NOT be mailed.
-Time and location of the ceremony will be announced closer to race day.
+Time and location of the 2019 ceremony will be determined later.

 Will there be a post-race awards celebration?